CasterlyRoc/ogre/README.md

 Ping sends NUMPING packets to packet to DST with DELAY seconds and wait for an acknowledgement and displays the RTT

 Traceroute sends packets to DST and intermediate nodes send a acknowledgement back for output.

+We used onion routing as our security extension.
+When a message is about to be sent a circuit is created to the destination.
+As the circuit is created packets are sent back to the source so the source knows the full path.
+The source has to know the full path in order to encrypt the message.

+The message is then put into a packet and the entire packet is encrypted using Caesar Cipher and the key for the last node in the chain.
+Once this is done the cipher is put into a wrapper class consisting of a cipher and a node field.
+Each wrapper is then encrypted using the next node in the chain and put within another wrapper class.
+This makes the onion and once it has been created it is sent out.

+Once a node recieves data it determines if it is a wrapper or a packet.
+If it is a wrapper it will decrypt the wrapper's cipher using its own key.
+The resulting data structure is then sent to the next node along the chain.